 Submit your work to LOGOS!
-Submissions for Volume 14 (Fall 2021) close on April 2 at 11:59 p.m.
+Submissions for Volume 16 (Fall 2023) close on March 27 2023 at 11:59 p.m (UPDATE—a grace period has been allowed for this deadline: we will continue to take submissions through April 3 2023).
 Be sure to view our submission guidelines and instructions.

 LOGOS: A Journal of Undergraduate Research is dedicated to publishing outstanding work by undergraduates in every academic discipline.
 Led by our Faculty Advisory Board and Honors College student editors, LOGOS conforms to the highest standards of scholastic integrity in a blind peer-review process.

 The Editorial Board welcomes submissions from current and former undergraduate students and collaborative teams, particularly those engaged in departmental honors work, independent study, research assistance, or a competitive summer fellowship.

 Pick up your copies in University Hall room 212.
 You can also access the PDF version of Volume 15 on our Publish page.
 Thank you for the contribution of your scholarship.

 Like us on Facebook, connect with us on LinkedIn, and follow us on Twitter and Instagram!

 Not sure we publish work from your field?
 Check out these examples and think again!